rec0de/pixl/roadmap.md

-Roadmap
+﻿Roadmap
 ====
 This file lists planned & requested features for pixl.
 If you'd like to contribute and don't know what to do, just pick something from the list below.
 If you'd like to add an idea or feature request, open a github issue, write me a mail (mail@rec0de.net) or write a comment in the harbour.

 ## Planned (by me) features
-Invite-a-moose / 'Multiplayer' (working on it)
+Invite-a-moose / 'Multiplayer' (done)

 Social interaction